-We would be grateful if you could assist us by participating in our online study which has been designed to explore changes in emotion regulation tendencies and well-being in Parkinson's disease (PD).
+We would greatly appreciate your participation in our online study, which aims to better understand emotion regulation and well-being in individuals with and without Parkinson's disease (PD).

 Please take some time to read the information sheet below.
 If you have any further questions, please do not hesitate to contact the researchers using the details provided.
 Thank you!